-Because hermit crabs carry their shells around with them, wear and tear occur after being bumped and scraped along rocks, accessories, and the sides of the tank.
+As hermit crabs carry their shells around, wear and tear occur after being bumped and scraped along rocks, accessories, and the sides of the tank.

-Owners need to provide their hermit crabs with shells in various shapes and sizes, which they move into when they outgrow their original shells.
+Owners must provide their hermit crabs with shells in various shapes and sizes, which they move into when they outgrow their original shells.

 Overexposure to Salt

-Mite won’t necessarily cause your hermit crab to turn white, but some species appear as small white blotches on the eyes, legs, and body.
+Mites won’t necessarily cause hermit crabs to turn white, but some mite species appear as small white blotches on the eyes, legs, and body.

-- Acarus siro – aka grain mites
+- Acarus siro (grain mites).

-- Demodex folliculorum – aka follicle mites
+- Demodex folliculorum (follicle mites).

-- Psocoptera – aka booklice, paperlice or barkflies
+- Psocoptera (booklice, paperlice or barkflies).

-- Tyrophagus putrescentiae – aka mold mites
+- Tyrophagus putrescentiae (mold mites).

 Why Is My Hermit Crab White After Molting?

-The Journal of Experimental Marine Biology and Ecology explains how hermit crabs molt several times in the first three years of their lives, increasing in size and mass each time they molt.
+The Journal of Experimental Marine Biology and Ecology explains how hermit crabs molt several times in the first 3 years of their lives, increasing in size and mass each time.

-- Bury themselves into their substrate
+- Bury themselves into their substrate.

-- Dig more often, as if they’re making a tunnel
+- Dig more often, as if they’re making a tunnel.

-- Limply hang out of their shells
+- Hanging out of their shells limply.

-- Develop a glassy or glazed expression in their eyes
+- Develop a glassy or glazed expression in their eyes.

 What Is the Fuzzy White Stuff on My Hermit Crab?